Razeacc/CopyPasteFiles/CHARACTERS/1_NulOntology/Memetta.md

 ## The Beginning of The Archgod Revolution (put this in its own page eventually)
 Bringing a skribble and Memetta into The Archgodic Court, Ciela the first claimed she was there to "perform" for the archgods.
 On the surface, this was akin to a court jester annointed by the gods to perform for the court of kings.
 As Ciela lined herself up with Memetta in the Archgodic Court, The Fourth Beyond stipulated a contract to all participants AND spectators.
 "This will be a fair match between Humanity, represented by Ciela Besado, and The Null, represented by Memetta.
-Each participant must ricochet a projectile to the best of their ahilitoes and protect each other's side."
+Each participant must ricochet a projectile to the best of their abilities and protect each other's side."
 "Anyone withdrawing from the match, while in session, will be immediately annuled.
 Entertainment must not be disrespected through withdrawal."
 "No combat or hostility shall be permitted, punishable by annulment.
 Same logic as the previous order."
 "The match will only end once one side runs out of members."